gsudre/lab_notes/104-population_rna_seq.md

 *  some sort of binomial test to exclude genes not expressed?
 *  try different dimensionality reduction methods with a fixed number of components? say, nsubjs - 1, and leave it to ML to select the best variables?
+* or try different random starts for methods like tSNE, and choose the best seed to separate groups? maybe even in a CV fashion?